3fon3fonov/exostriker/README.md

 * Stock, S., J. Kemmer, S. Reffert, et al. (2020).
 The CARMENES search for exoplanets around M dwarfs.
 Characterization of the nearby ultra-compact multiplanetary system YZ Ceti.
 (A&A, in press) arXiv e-prints arXiv:2002.01772.

 * Trifonov, T., M. H. Lee, M. Kürster, et al. (2020).
 The CARMENES search for exoplanets around M dwarfs.
 Dynamical characterization of the multiple planet system GJ 1148 and prospects of habitable exomoons around GJ 1148 b.
-(A&A, in press) arXiv e-prints arXiv:2002.00906.
+A&A, 638, 16.

 * Trifon Trifonov, Lev Tal-Or, Mathias Zechmeister, et al. (2020).
 A public HARPS radial velocity database corrected for systematic errors.
 A&A, 636, A74